Recent statements in this category are shown below:

 -

-Summary: We cannot investigate this complaint about information shared during court proceedings.
-The law prevents us from investigating complaints about what happened in court.
+Summary: We will not investigate this complaint about the report the Council submitted to court as part of private proceedings.
+The law prevents us investigating matters that have been considered in court.

 -